 MERP Student Testimonials

 Many students who undergo the Medical Education Readiness Program (MERP) say that not only do they find the program beneficial, but that the lessons learned from MERP are still helping them excel as medical school students.
-Below, take a look at what some of our MERP students have to say about their experience.
+Watch the video below and read on to hear what some of our MERP students have to say about their experience.

 "It was such a blessing to do MERP, because it literally gave you a framework to study.
 It gave you an organized group of people that you feel comfortable studying with, and the professors and lectures were some of the best I’ve ever had.
 I still remember half of the lectures from immunology and physiology.
 I tell people that some of the strongest students [at Ross], period, were from our MERP class."